-Allegations under investigation may be resolved at any time when, prior to the point when the Regional Office issues a final determination under CPM Section 303, the recipient expresses an interest in resolving the allegations and OCR determines that it is appropriate to resolve them with an agreement.
-OCR will inform the recipient that this resolution process is voluntary.
+Allegations under investigation may be resolved at any time when, prior to the point when the Regional Office issues a final determination under CPM Section 303, the recipient expresses an interest in

+OCR will inform the recipient that this resolution process is voluntary before proceeding to resolution under this section.
 When OCR determines that it is appropriate to resolve the allegations(s) pursuant to CPM Section 302, OCR will notify the complainant of the recipient's interest in resolution.